-This conversation was published on Kevin B. MacDonald’s The Occidental Observer (in three parts), on 31 January 2019.
+This conversation was first published on Kevin B. MacDonald’s The Occidental Observer (in three parts), on 31 January 2019.
 It was also printed in The Occidental Quaterly.

 Grégoire Canlorbe: In your eyes, the European civilization of the White man has been systemically downsized by contemporary world historians—to name but a few, Patrick O’Brien, Sebastian Conrad, or Ian Morris.
 Could you develop?